-If the UK leaves the EU without a deal, UK motorists planning to drive their own or a UK company vehicle in other European countries after 29th March 2019, will need to prove that they have the required insurance in place.
+If the UK leaves the EU without a deal, UK motorists planning to drive their own or a UK company vehicle in other European countries after 31st of October 2019, will need to prove that they have the required insurance in place.
 This requirement is already the case if a motorist is planning to drive in a Country that isn’t part of the EU or EEA

 The stipulation to prove adequate insurance applies to all vehicles whether used for pleasure or business purposes.
 This requirement is met by obtaining an international insurance certificate called a ‘Green Card’, which proves that the insurance policy provides the minimum legal cover required for the country visited.

 It was the intention that Green Cards would not be needed in the event of a no-deal Brexit, but the agreement between the UK and the European Insurance Authorities has not been passed into law by the European Commission as yet.
 If a Green Card is not obtained prior to travel, motorists may not be allowed to travel across borders.
 Alternatively, if stopped without the proper paperwork whilst in the EU, a fine may be issued or the vehicle impounded.
 In addition to the requirement to obtain a Green Card, it may be necessary to obtain an International Driving Permit (IDP) which is a requirement or recommendation in over 140 countries worldwide.
 The IDP would need to be shown in conjunction with the UK driving licence.
 The IDP required will depend on the country the motorist will be driving in.

 The UK Government has issued guidance with regards to driving in the EU after Brexit.
 Please click here for details.

 Vision Insurance will be happy to provide details of how to arrange for the issue of Green Cards.
 Please contact our office on 01276 850 544.